billbrod/fantasy-map-generator/README.md

+Forked from `markkampe`, who forked from `mewo2`, this is an attempt to take the terrain generation code put together by Martin O'leary and adapt it for my use.

+# Notes from previous developers:

-# This is a fork of mewo2/terrain, created:
+## This is a fork of markkampe/terrain, created:
 * because the owner (Martin O'Leary) considers it to be complete and has moved on to other projects.
 * I want to take it in a slightly different direction.